Diabetes and Diabesity Epidemic: The Deadly Disease Doctors are Ignoring

 One of the most common reasons people have trouble losing weight and keeping it off is that they suffer from hormonal dysregulation.
 Hormones are the body’s chemical messengers.
 They control most of the body’s major system, including the metabolism, hunger, cravings — even where you store your fat!

 Many hormones influence setpoint.
 Here are just a few of the most important ones.

 Leptin lets the brain know when you’re full.
 Produced by your fat cells, leptin travels through the bloodstream, continually giving the brain status reports on your fat stores.
 When your fat stores rise, more leptin is released into your bloodstream.
 The brain releases or increases levels of hormones that make you feel full.
 These hormones also make you fidget more so that you unconsciously burn more calories.
-The opposite happens when your fat levels fall — the leptin levels in your blood fall and you get the urge to eat more and lounge around so you unconsciously burn fewer calories.
+The opposite happens when your fat levels fall — the leptin levels in your blood fall and you get the urge to eat more and lounge around, so you unconsciously burn fewer calories.

-Because leptin is produced by fat cells, overweight people already have plenty of leptin circulating in their bloodstreams.
+Because leptin is produced by fat cells, overweight people already have plenty of leptin circulating in their bloodstream.
 The reason overweight people tend to be hungry and overeat is that they are leptin resistant, meaning their brains are not receiving correct messages from leptin due to hormonal dysregulation and neurological inflammation.

 Ghrelin is the “hunger hormone.”
 When you go on a starvation diet, your brain increases the level of this hormone to try to get you to eat more food.

 As previously mentioned, insulin is necessary to get glucose into your cells.
 If you routinely eat refined carbs, sugars, and heavily processed foods, the pancreas keeps producing insulin.
 When insulin is continually elevated, your cells become resistant to it and will not open up to accept the glucose.